Stuycs-K/project03-final-10-liua-vuongm-yanj/README.md

 ## "20 questions"

-Answerer run ./server and enter 1 into stdin to select the game mode 20 Questions.
-When it displays "Waiting for client to connect," tell the questioner to connect.
-The questioner will run ./client and after making a successful connection, the answerer will have "Client connected!" displayed in their terminal and be asked to set their word.
-The questioner will be asked to enter their name and be prompted to ask their first question.
-The number of questions left will be displayed in the questioner's terminal and when they ask a question, the answerer can respond with "yes," "no," or "ans" to signify that the questioner has correctly guessed the mystery object!
-Once the game is over, whether because the answerer has ran out of questions or guessed the mystery object, a transcript of the game will be printed in the questioner's terminal.
-It will also be stored in a txt file named "transcript_(Name).txt" where name is the stdin you provided when the answerer was prompted to enter their name. **Good luck and have fun!!!**
+1. One person will run `make compile`
+2. The answerer will run `make server` or `./serverexe` and input `1` into the terminal prompt to play this mode
+3. When the terminal displays ``Waiting for client to connect...``, the guesser will connect by running either `make client` or `./clientexe`.
+4. The answerer will see `Client connected!` and be prompted to enter their secret word.
+5. The guesser will be prompted to enter their name.
+After that, they will begin asking the questions.
+6. The back-and-forth of questions and answers will continue until the guesser correctly identifies the mystery object, where the answerer will type in `ans`, OR the guesser runs out of attempts.

+**Good luck and have fun!!!**

 ## "2 minutes"